Mystery fiction: Hardboiled fiction

 In the late 1930s, Raymond Chandler updated the form with his private detective Philip Marlowe, who brought a more intimate voice to the detective than the more distanced "operative's report" style of Hammett's Continental Op stories.
 Despite struggling through the task of plotting a story, his cadenced dialogue and cryptic narrations were musical, evoking the dark alleys and tough thugs, rich women and powerful men about whom he wrote.
 Several feature and television movies have been made about the Philip Marlowe character.
 James Hadley Chase wrote a few novels with private eyes as the main heroes, including Blonde's Requiem (1945), Lay Her Among the Lilies (1950), and Figure It Out for Yourself (1950).
 The heroes of these novels are typical private eyes, very similar to or plagiarizing Raymond Chandler's work.

 Ross Macdonald, pseudonym of Kenneth Millar, updated the form again with his detective Lew Archer.
 Archer, like Hammett's fictional heroes, was a camera eye, with hardly any known past.
 "Turn Archer sideways, and he disappears," one reviewer wrote.
 Two of Macdonald's strengths were his use of psychology and his beautiful prose, which was full of imagery.
 Like other 'hardboiled' writers, Macdonald aimed to give an impression of realism in his work through violence, sex and confrontation.
-The 1966 movie Harper starring Paul Newman was based on the first Lew Archer story The Moving Target (1949).
+The 1966 movie Harper starring Paul Newman was based on the first Lew Archer novel The Moving Target (1949).
 Newman reprised the role in The Drowning Pool in 1976.

 Michael Collins, pseudonym of Dennis Lynds, is generally considered the author who led the form into the Modern Age.
 His private investigator, Dan Fortune, was consistently involved in the same sort of David-and-Goliath stories that Hammett, Chandler, and Macdonald wrote, but Collins took a sociological bent, exploring the meaning of his characters' places in society and the impact society had on people.
 Full of commentary and clipped prose, his books were more intimate than those of his predecessors, dramatizing that crime can happen in one's own living room.

 The PI novel was a male-dominated field in which female authors seldom found publication until Marcia Muller, Sara Paretsky and Sue Grafton were finally published in the late 1970s and early 1980s.
 Each author's detective, also female, was brainy and physical and could hold her own.
 Their acceptance, and success, caused publishers to seek out other female authors.